 The song powers along as the moment of consummation approaches: “Our bodies are, oh, so close and tight / It never felt so good, it never felt so right / And we’re glowing like the metal on the edge of a knife.”
 There’s no question about what edge Bat at least is approaching here.

 Paradise by the Dashboard Light suddenly veers into a repeated, frenetic chant of “We’re gonna go all the way tonight” that immediately signals a roadblock ahead.
-Tension builds with a clever baseball commentary voice-over, until the girl—through Ellen Foley—abruptly brings proceedings to a halt: “Stop right there / I gotta know right now / Before we go any further / Do you love me? / Will you love me forever?”
+Tension builds with a clever baseball commentary voice-over.
+Suddenly, the girl—through Ellen Foley—brings proceedings to a halt.
+“Stop right there / I gotta know right now / Before we go any further / Do you love me? / Will you love me forever?”

 This is a crucial moment in understanding the emotional mechanics of sexual relationships in a patriarchy.
 It isn’t enough for Bat to love her in this moment.
 In order to grant him sexual access, the girl requires him to love her forever.
 Only through a promise of eternal love can purity—the story’s key value, and patriarchy’s antidote to its conception of sex as fundamentally degrading—be maintained in the sullying presence of sex.
 If sex is an expression of romantic love, that’s acceptable.
 Sex for its own sake is just morally defiling lust.

 And so, to get his rocks off, Bat promises to love the girl forever—a fake promise because he has no real love for her.
 And then songwriter Jim Steinman—through Meatloaf—twists the knife.
-Having had what he wanted, Bat must now pay with a lifelong marriage that society considers morally proper but which is actually loveless and soul-destroying: “So now I’m praying for the end of time / To hurry up and arrive / ‘Cause if I gotta spend another minute with you / I don’t think that I can really survive.”
+Having had what he wanted, Bat must now pay with a lifelong marriage that society considers morally proper.
+In fact, it’s loveless and soul-destroying.
+“So now I’m praying for the end of time / To hurry up and arrive / ‘Cause if I gotta spend another minute with you / I don’t think that I can really survive.”

 What began as a natural, hormone fuelled teenage sexual crush has been twisted and destroyed—along with Bat and the girl—by the patriarchy’s implacable need to make every sex act a big deal that can only be atoned for by a lifelong romantic relationship, no matter how suited or unsuited the couple are.
 This is the price of purity.

-That Bat has failed to escape from patriarchy is made clear in the line “I was kneeling in the chains of my master.”
+That Bat has failed to escape from patriarchy is quite clear.
+“I was kneeling in the chains of my master”.
 Once again we have the sense of some indefinable force that imprisons not only Bat and the girl, but the entirety of society.
 It’s the same mysterious force that permeates Springsteen’s most affecting work.